sandra-calvo/pets-ai/Lab 3 - Create an UI/README.md

 ## Summary

 Congratulations!
 You created a web UI to interact with your machine learning model!
 Feel free too add some CSS to make it prettier.

-You can continue to Lab 4 and try the visual recognition service.
+You can continue to [Lab 4 - Visual Recognition](https://github.com/sandra-calvo/pets-ai/tree/master/Lab%204%20-%20Visual%20Recognition) and try the visual recognition service.